Are you, a family member or friend experiencing a mental health emergency? Please contact 000.

 - undertake governance responsibilities for reporting and performance.

-SDP plays key role in engagement of other services in West Moreton Health and stakeholders that support service delivery.
+MHSS SS plays key role in engagement of other services in West Moreton Health and stakeholders that support service delivery.

 Our Resource, Recovery and Partnerships Team (RRPT) is a small team of staff dedicated to supporting the unique needs of our diverse West Moreton community.
 Each team member has their own specialised role.
 Some of the team work directly with consumers and their support people, whilst others work with our mental health teams to provide specialist advice on most appropriate treatment options available to their consumers.